 But is it true?

-Solis' take on the situation is pretty right on, according to Giovanni Peri, an economist at the University of California, Davis.
-Peri’s research suggests that illegal workers would get between a 5 percent and 10 percent bump in wages in the first few years after legalization.
+According to Giovanni Peri, an economist at the University of California, Davis, illegal workers would get between a 5 percent and 10 percent bump in wages in the first few years after legalization.

 In the long term, “if they show high productivity and a willingness to work, this worker will have finally the possibility of having a career,” Peri says.